 Inland sailors enjoy relaxing days on the lake's turquoise waters.
 You don’t have to live near the ocean to enjoy sailing.

-Many people spend their weekends - and even a week-day evening - on a sailboat on the Great Salt Lake.
-Full-service marinas are available at Antelope Island and the Great Salt Lake Marina on the lake’s south shore.
+Many people spend their weekends ... and even a week-day evenings ... on a sailboat on the Great Salt Lake.
+Full-service marinas are back to being open after the lake almost disappeard.
+They can be found at Antelope Island and the Great Salt Lake Marina on the lake’s south shore.

-White sandy beaches were once popular with swimmers and sunbathers.
+White sandy beaches were once popular with swimmers and sunbathers believe it or not.
 In many places, you can walk out hundreds of yards into the lake and barely have the water reach your knees.

-With over 10,000 miles of shoreline, kayakers find the Great Salt Lake to be one of the most enjoyable places to paddle in North America.
+With over 10,000 miles of shoreline, kayakers have found the Great Salt Lake to be one of the most enjoyable places to paddle in North America.
 They get to see things few other people ever get to see.

 There's even a world-famous earthworks ... a stunning piece of environmental art ... located at the north end of the lake.